Garcia, 28, tops Gauff, 18, at US Open for 1st Slam semi

 Garcia, who is from France, hasn’t ceded a set at Flushing Meadows so far this year and stretched her winning streak to 13 matches overall, solidifying her status as someone playing as well as anyone in women’s tennis at the moment.

+Asked recently about that, Garcia laughed and said she’s never talked to Murray about it.

+“I was very surprised because, in the end, I still lost the match.
+But it was a funny moment. … I was pretty much nobody at the time.
+I’m not going to complain about it, but I was definitely not ready.
+More importantly, my game was not ready for it,” Garcia said.
+“I was not able to (play) the same, match after match or week after week.
+I was trying to manage the pressure that came from it.”
-She finished last year ranked 74th, but now is projected to rise into the top 10 next week.

-Garcia will face Wimbledon runner-up Ons Jabeur of Tunisia on Thursday with a berth in the final at stake.
+She did get to No. 4 in the rankings in 2018, but finished last season ranked 74th.
+Now she is projected to rise into the top 10 next week and will face Wimbledon runner-up Ons Jabeur of Tunisia on Thursday with a berth in the U.S. Open final at stake.

 Jabeur advanced to her first semifinal in New York with a 6-4, 7-6 (4) victory over the player who beat Serena Williams in the third round, Ajla Tomljanovic.